Micholms/ms_model_fiora/README.md

     conda create -n fiora python=3.10.8
     conda activate fiora

+Rename the folder

+    mv ms_model_fiora fiora

-Change into the project directory (`cd fiora`).
+Change into the project directory.

+    cd fiora

 Then, install the package by using the setup.py via

     pip install .